i05nagai/memorandum/language/english_speaking.md

         * to have difficulty thinking clearly, for example because you are too tired, too busy, or because a lot of things are happening around you
         * I can’t think straight with all this noise going on.
 * lie
+    * catch sb in a lie
+        * to trap someone in the act of lying, to discover someone is telling you a lie
+        * did you bursh your teeth?
+Yes, I did.
+Then why is your toothbursh dry?
     * position
         * lying/lay/lain
         * Considering where the power in a supply chain lies